RonaldMariah/ronaldmariah.github.io/_posts/2021-12-01-azure-arc-kubernetes-app-service.md

     --per-site-scaling
 ```

-**Finally we can now create a Web App on the Azure Portal and use the custom Region we created earlier**
+**Finally we can now create a Web App on the Preview Azure Portal and use the Custom Region we created earlier**

 <img src="https://github.com/RonaldMariah/ronaldmariah.github.io/raw/master/assets/azure-arc-kubernetes-app-service/Screenshot 2021-12-01 145136.png" />